Roofing Accidents in New York CityClick For Your Free Consulation

 After a roofing accident, you have a limited time to file a claim.
 You must notify your employer within 30 days and file a workers’ compensation claim within two years.
 If you are eligible to file a third-party lawsuit, there is a three-year deadline.
 Do not delay your injury claim, or you may miss the deadline or weaken your case.

-Contact the Law Offices of Jay S. Knispel, LLC today to schedule a free case review with a New York City roofing accident lawyer.
+Contact the Law Offices of Jay S. Knispel Personal Injury Lawyers today to schedule a free case review with a New York City roofing accident lawyer.
 We will help you pursue the workers’ comp benefits you deserve and explore other legal options that may be available.

 Search Our Site